-Nancy Ann Hunt is dedicated to giving back to her community.
-A native of Kansas City, Missouri, she attended college at Southern Methodist University where she earned a bachelor’s degree in elementary education.
+Nancy Ann Hunt is a native of Kansas City, Missouri.
+She attended college at Southern Methodist University where she earned a bachelor’s degree in elementary education.

 She’s a proud mother of five and grandmother of nine.
-Hunt was a Girl Scout, attended Girl Scout camps, and believes scouting had a deep positive impact on her life.
+Hunt was a Girl Scout, attended Girl Scout camps, and celebrates Girl Scouts as having a positive impact on her life.

 Young Women of Distinction